HomeOnMars/pyCSL2HMapGen/README.md

 See the Example section of pyCSL2HMapGen.ipynb for a quick guide!

-## Purpose
+## What does it do
 Generating world & playable area's height maps for CSL2, for the tech-savvy folks who know how to run python scripts.

+Codes in the script are written from scratch.

 ## Motivation
-To get the terrain map without using mapbox or supplying anyone information about my credit card number...
+To get the terrain map without having to signing up for mapbox and giving them my credit card number...

 ## How to: import real-world height map for Cities: Skylines 2 Map Editor (beta)